Shamir-Lab/MOPS/README.md

-# MOPS - Mathematical Optimization of Parkinson's Scales
+# MOPS - Mathematical Optimization of Parkinson's Scale

 This repository contains code accompanying the paper *“Optimizing Parkinson’s Disease progression scales using computational methods.”* The main goal is to demonstrate how to learn data-driven weights for items in standard PD assessments — such as the MDS-UPDRS and MoCA — so the resulting composite scores better capture disease progression.